 Matt Renwick shares a classroom observation and his process for discerning what kind of feedback to give.
 By considering different coaching approaches, as well as their limits, Matt concludes that sometimes the best coaching is offering advice.

 Don’t forget our downloads!
-Bill Bass uses Google Forms as a tool for assessing the learning in Professional Learning Communities (PLC), and refining his role in supporting teachers.
+Bill Bass uses Google Forms as a tool for assessing the learning in professional learning communities (PLCs) and refining his role in supporting teachers.
 Included is a template for you to create your own Google Form.

 In an encore Coaching Minute, Principal Lee Snider talks about how he deals with parent concerns.

 What you do makes a difference, and you have to decide what kind of difference you want to make.